-- 14. The Host-jurisdiction Authority is expected to notify the Home-jurisdiction Authority without delay of applications for approval to establish a Cross-border establishment or to make an acquisition in the jurisdiction of the Host-jurisdiction Authority. - 15.
-Upon request by the Host-jurisdiction Authority, the Home-jurisdiction Authority is expected to inform the Host-jurisdiction Authority whether the applicant entity is in substantial compliance with the laws and regulations administered by the Home-jurisdiction Authority and whether the entity may be expected to manage the Cross-border establishment in an orderly manner, given the Home-jurisdiction Authority's knowledge of the entity's administrative structure and internal controls.
-The Home-jurisdiction Authority is also expected, upon request, to assist the Host-jurisdiction Authority by verifying or supplementing any information submitted by the applicant entity. - 16.
-Upon request, the Home-jurisdiction Authority is expected to inform the Host-jurisdiction Authority about the nature of its regulatory system and the extent to which it will conduct consolidated or group-wide supervision over the applicant entity.
-Similarly, the Host-jurisdiction Authority is expected to indicate the scope of its supervision and indicate any specific features that might give rise to the need for special arrangements. - 17.
-To the extent permitted by law, the Authorities expect to share available information on the fitness and propriety of prospective directors, managers and relevant shareholders of a Cross-border establishment. - 18.
-The Home-jurisdiction Authority does not expect that it will be prevented from conducting on-site inspections of Cross-border establishments. - 19.
-Before deciding whether an on-site inspection is necessary, the Home-jurisdiction Authority may request and review any relevant examination or other supervisory reports prepared by the Host-jurisdiction Authority. - 20.
-The Home-jurisdiction Authority is expected to notify the Host-jurisdiction Authority of plans to inspect or examine a Cross-border establishment or to appoint a third party to conduct an examination on its behalf, and to indicate the purposes and scope of the inspection or examination.
-The Host-jurisdiction Authority reserves the right to accompany the Home-jurisdiction Authority on such an inspection or attend any examination.
+- 15. The Host-country Authority is expected to notify the Home-country Authority without delay of applications for approval to establish a Cross-border Establishment to undertake a Cross-border Activity or to make an acquisition in the jurisdiction of the Host-country Authority. - 16.
+Upon request by the Host-country Authority, the Home-country Authority is expected to inform the Host-country Authority whether the applicant entity carries out its activity in compliance with the important provisions of the laws and regulations administered by the Home-country Authority and whether the entity may be expected to manage the Cross-border Establishment or the Cross-border Activity in an orderly manner, given the Home-country Authority's knowledge of the entity's administrative structure and internal controls.
+Upon written request from the Host-country Authority, the Home-country Authority is expected to provide in writing an attestation to the solvency of the entity on a given date.
+The Home-country Authority is also expected, upon request, to assist the Host-country Authority by verifying or supplementing any information submitted with respect to the host country entity. - 17.
+Upon request, the Home-country Authority is expected to inform the Host-country Authority about the nature of its regulatory system and the extent to which it will conduct consolidated or group-wide supervision over the applicant entity.
+Similarly, the Host-country Authority is expected to indicate the scope of its supervision and indicate any specific features that might give rise to the need for special arrangements. - 18.
+To the extent permitted by law, the Authorities expect to share available information on the fitness and propriety of prospective directors, managers and relevant shareholders of a Cross-border Establishment. - 19.
+The Home-country Authority will be allowed to conduct on-site inspections of Cross-border Establishments.

+- 20. Before deciding whether an on-site inspection is necessary, the Home-country Authority may request and review any relevant examination or other supervisory reports prepared by the Host-country Authority. - 21.
+The Home-country Authority is expected to notify the Host-country Authority of plans to inspect or examine a Cross-border Establishment or to appoint a third party to conduct an examination on its behalf, and to indicate the purposes and scope of the inspection or examination.
+The Host-country Authority reserves the right to accompany the Home-country Authority on such an inspection or attend any examination.
 The Authorities expect to keep each other informed on the results of any inspections in a timely manner.
-If the parent entity has been inspected along with its Cross-border establishment in the other jurisdiction, the Home-jurisdiction Authority is expected to provide the Host-jurisdiction Authority with a summary report on material findings that are relevant to the Cross-border establishment.
+If the parent entity has been inspected along with its Cross-border Establishment in the other country, the Home-country Authority is expected to provide the Host-country Authority with a summary report on material findings that are relevant to the Cross-border Establishment.

-Ongoing supervision
+Ongoing Supervision